onlyquake/xonotic-wiki/Names.markdown

 Votes Count
 <we will count votes sometime in the future so no one is influenced>

-and the name is (drumroll) …. :
+and the name is (drumroll) .... :

 Archive
-//I suggest 2 criteria: 1) The names must not names of medicine/disease 2) They must have less than 1000 hits on Google; IMO that’s too arbitrary.
+//I suggest 2 criteria: 1) The names must not names of medicine/disease 2) They must have less than 1000 hits on Google; IMO that's too arbitrary.
 A project I contribute too tops our rankings, but there are over 100,000 unrelated hits.
 //This is a NEW project, a unique name is critical
 // News releases will rapidly bring any name used to the top of the results, I think.
 // Most of our links come from the reviewers, or message boards
 // That should already be a couple.
-//Just consider this, it’s best to be innovative with names, that’s how they get remembered
+//Just consider this, it's best to be innovative with names, that's how they get remembered
-// I maintain that 1000 is too low, it’ll disqualify nearly all names that aren’t extremely unique.
+// I maintain that 1000 is too low, it'll disqualify nearly all names that aren't extremely unique.
-// Best of the best, I’d say…
+// Best of the best, I'd say...
 // thats why we need a name like ARHEULRCEH<RYGCRDIEMONTU or so
 // New criteria: It needs to be shorter than 12 letters
 // Memorable trumps unique, I think.
 E.g. Ubuntu